Americans have a lot of stuff.

 - Keep sheet sets together by folding and placing inside one of the pillow cases.
 Stack neatly on shelves.

 - Shoe organizers are the right dimensions to hold cleaning supplies.
-Make sure it’s see-through for easy product identification.
+Also, make sure it’s see-through for easy product identification.

 - Use the pull tab from a soda can (or beer if you’re old enough) to create a double hanger.
 This little trick increases usable closet space.